LouiDev/DefaultHitmanContractPack/README.md

 </ul>

 ### Getting started
 Download the latest release from this repo.
-Detailed instructions are included how to start making a contract pack.
+Check out the wiki to get started.